 Dwight Dunston (he/him) is a West Philly-based facilitator, hip-hop artist, educator, and activist who has brought his creativity, care, and compassion to homes, schools, community centers, retirement homes, festivals, and stadiums all over the country and internationally.
 Dwight loves people but not always their patterns, and is committed to uprooting the habits in himself that keep him disconnected from others and his vision for a more healed world.
 From a place of unapologetic hopefulness combined with 10+ years of training, schooling, and facilitation, he supports individuals and groups to learn, grow, and connect, feeling and healing through.
 Dwight is a Level 2 Certified Kingian Nonviolence Trainer, a certified SEED Mediation Trainer, extensively trained in Dr. Howard Stevenson’s practices on Racial Literacy, and has additional training in a number of other modalities that support him to think about healing and wholeness in individuals and ecosystems.

-Janine “Jay” Ko (they/them) is trans and Cantonese, and was raised by a community of Hong Kong pro-democracy activists who shaped their earliest understandings of community organizing, the need for transnational anti-imperialism, and the power of aunties.
-They found their political homes as a young person in housing and union organizing in New York city.
-They landed in facilitation via the solidarity economy, as a former worker-owner at Palante Technology Cooperative.
-There, they came to love and obsess over the inner workings of democratic and non-hierarchical organization– designing systems and facilitating conversations to help workers deepen their relationships, fight well, and make strategic decisions.
-They continue to offer technology, operations, and digital security consulting in addition to facilitation, and are also entering their fourth season growing organic vegetables on the North Shore of Massachusetts.
+Janine was raised by a community of Hong Kong pro-democracy activists that shaped their earliest understanding of community organizing, the need for transnational anti-imperialist solidarity, and the power of aunties.
+They cut their teeth as a young organizer doing tenant and union organizing in NYC, and have found political homes in reproductive justice and abolitionist mental health spaces since.
+They landed in facilitation via the solidarity economy, as a former worker-owner at Palante Technology Cooperative, where they came to love and obsess over the inner workings of democratic and non-hierarchical organizations–in addition to fixing people’s computers!
+They continue to do technology, operations, and digital security work in addition to facilitation, and also just finished their fourth season growing vegetables and flowers on the North Shore of Massachusetts.

 Sara Yukimoto-Saltman (she/they) is a queer, mixed-race, Asian-American, Nisei Japanese and Anti-Zionist Jewish facilitator, educator, and artist who supports individuals and groups building towards just and liberatory futures.
 Sara’s childhood born and raised with class privilege as an Asian settler in Honolulu, Hawai’i, on unceded Kānaka Maoli land, fortified her lifelong commitment to dismantling systems of white supremacy.
 Sara first cut her teeth as a student organizer in St. Paul, Minnesota, rallying around the retention of adjunct faculty and staff of color.
 Since then, Sara has spent the last decade engaged in political education work in various settings including grassroots collectives, non-profits, early childhood centers, and schools.
 Most recently, Sara was a founding member of a high school Ethnic Studies department, developing and implementing a literary curriculum centering QTBIPOC authors.
 Sara is also a graphic-recorder and utilizes artistic recordings as a tool for consciousness building.